Peregrine Falcon

 About the trend lines:

-The trend lines have not been tested for significance.
-Their intent is to provide an overview of the general trend.
+The intent of the trend lines is to provide an overview of the general trend.
 The graphs show two trend lines: 1971 - present, and the last 10 years.
 The Hook Mountain Hawk Watch began in 1971, and the points with blue markers indicate the totals for all these years.
-The points that show red squares around the blue markers represent the last ten years, showing the trend in this last decade. more about trend lines . . . .
+The points that show red squares around the blue markers represent the last ten years, showing the trend in this last decade.

 Species